junecastillote/Ms365UsageReport/README.md

 #### Transcript File

-If transcript logging is enabled, the transcript is saved to the *transcript- folder.
+If transcript logging is enabled, the transcript is saved to the `transcript` folder.

 ![Transcript](images/transcript_file.png)

 #### Raw Data and HTML Report Files

-If raw data saving is enabled, the raw data files and HTML report is saved to the *reports\[ORGANIZATION]\[REPORT PERIOD]- folder.
+If raw data saving is enabled, the raw data files and HTML report is saved to the `reports\[ORGANIZATION]\[REPORT PERIOD]` folder.

 ![raw data and report files](images/report_files.png)